buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

 A new series of the ratio between free sulfur dioxide and total sulfur dioxide was created named 'sulf.ratio'.

-The below Shows a summary of the generated sulf.ratio variable.
+The below shows a summary of the generated sulf.ratio variable.

 ```r
 summary(data_wine$sulf.ratio)